The Abel Tasman Coast Track has four main entrances:

-- Marahau, the southern gateway, is 67 km from Nelson on sealed road providing access by water taxi, kayak, or walking
+- Marahau is the southern gateway.
+It's 67 km from Nelson on sealed road providing access by water taxi, kayak, or walking

 - Wainui is the northern entrance.
 It's 128 km from Nelson and 21 km from Takaka.
-For the last 2 km, the road is unsealed.
+For the last 2 km, the road is unsealed providing access by walking

 Abel Tasman Coast Track locality map

-Water taxis operate year round from Marahau and Kaiteriteri.
-The scheduled water taxi pickup locations are Apple Tree Bay, Anchorage, Medlands Bay, Bark Bay, Tonga Quarry, Onetahuti, Awaroa and Tōtaranui.
+Water taxis operate year round and must be booked in advance.
+The scheduled water taxi pickup locations are Apple Tree Bay, Anchorage, Medlands Bay, Bark Bay, Tonga Quarry, Onetahuti, Awaroa and Totaranui.

 Many of the water taxi and kayak companies have shuttle buses for their clients.